aysucengiz/CENG795/blogs/blogblogblogblog.md

   <figcaption></figcaption>
 </p>

+Not a great start.

-Marvelous.
-But we cannot have that.
-So let's fix it.
-The problem is how I convert the texels to the image texels.
-Spoiler: I don't.
+The problem was how I was converting the texels to the image texels.
+Spoiler: I wasn't.
-That is why all I get the very first pixel.
+That is why all I got the very first pixel.
 This issue was mainly is about the interpolation functions.
 And this line I forgot the add initially:
 ```c++
 Texel xy = {(real) fmod(tex.u,1.0) * (image->mipmaps[level].width),
             (real) fmod(tex.v,1.0) * (image->mipmaps[level].height)};
 ```
 Multiplying with the width and height is what makes it span across the whole texture.
-In addition, thinking exact width or height would be out-of-bounds, I tried to multiply with `width-1` yet this resulted in a slightly zoomed affect.
+In addition, thinking exact width or height would be out-of-bounds, I tried to multiply with `width-1` yet this resulted in a slightly zoomed effect.
 So I settled with clamping.

-The image textures were mostly done after this.
-I only did not mention mipmapping which has its own section.
+The image textures were mostly complete after this.
+Mipmapping has its own section.

 ## Checkerboard
 This is quite cute compared to the image texture.
 Holds a black colour, a white colour, scale and offset.
 Has a `IsOnWhite` function that is called by texture colour function.